huggingface/diffusers/docs/source/en/tutorials/basic_training.md

 ...     sample_size=config.image_size,  # the target image resolution
 ...     in_channels=3,  # the number of input channels, 3 for RGB images
 ...     out_channels=3,  # the number of output channels
-...     layers_per_block=2,  # how many ResNet layers to use per UNet block ...     block_out_channels=(128, 128, 256, 256, 512, 512),  # the number of output channels for each UNet block
+...     layers_per_block=2,  # how many ResNet layers to use per U-Net block ...     block_out_channels=(128, 128, 256, 256, 512, 512),  # the number of output channels for each U-Net block
 ...     down_block_types=(
 ...
 "DownBlock2D",  # a regular ResNet downsampling block
 ...
 "DownBlock2D",